Call us 503-258-4200

 Parent Mentors can empathize and support parents entering treatment, maintaining sobriety, and reuniting with their children.
 They are familiar with the many roads to recovery and can support parents through all stages of recovery.

-In support of parents, Mentors can:
+In support of parents, Parent Mentors:

 • accompany parents to court hearings, family decision meetings, and team decision meetings